Frequently Asked Questions About Christianity, Answered Honestly!

 more spiritual issues than smoking to contend with.

-It Not to the Glory of God
+(D) It is Not to the Glory of God

 If I may relate a story, there was a woman who had been smoking for a